d6u/example-typescript-pnpm-monorepo/scripts-cjs/README.md

 In this package, which is a CommonJS package, thus, the emitted js file will have `require()` calls.

+#### Additional Explorations

+Add `"require": "./dist/index.cjs"` (assuming the file exists) to the dependency package's `package.json` will work with `require` in .js (or `TS_NODE_TRANSPILE_ONLY=1`), but won't work with TypeScript type checking, because it seems TypeScript doesn't check for "require" conditional exports when the source code is using `import`.

+Add `"require": "./dist/index.js"` seems to introduce runtime error, because "require" should point to a CJS file and all .js file is considered ESM if `"type": "module"` is specified in `package.json`.

 ### `run-import-esm-async.ts`:

 ```sh